More about the Sites of Roman Bonn

 The Romans had a vast network of roads throughout their empire.
 Roman roads were an elaborate construction of layers of different textures that made them passable in all weather conditions.
 That road system led not only to a more lively and prosperous trade route, but also to faster movement of military units in the event of raids or military aggression.

-The road from Trier to Cologne was part of the Via Agrippa and is depicted on the Tabula Peutingeriana, a twelfth-century copy of a third-century map showing the Roman world road system (see picture on the left).
+The road from Trier to Cologne was part of the Via Agrippa and is depicted on the Tabula Peutingeriana, a 12th century copy of a third-century map showing the Roman world road system.
 That road passed through several small villages as well as sanctuaries, police stations, hostels, military garrisons and vici (the plural of vicus), including Bonn

 Remains of Hypocaust Heating System